Ultimate natural fertilizer

 Digging, ploughing or rotavating (tillage) all improve the structure of the soil by incorporating residues of previous planting and relieving compaction.
 During cultivation only the top 20 to 30cm should be involved, the subsoil should never be brought to the surface.
 If the layer of topsoil is thin, the subsoil can have organic matter forked into it using the double-digging method.

-There is a method of minimum or zero tillage where organic matter is spread on the surface to be incorporated by worms and during planting, this preserves the natural structure, but an initial digging to remove weeds and stones would probably be necessary.
-The stones are useful for making paths and drains.
+There is a method of minimum or zero tillage where organic matter is spread on the surface to be incorporated by worms and during planting, this preserves the natural structure, .
+In places such as Northern Ireland where the earthworm population has been devastated by New Zealand flatworms this process tends not to work so the organic matter has to be cultivated in.
+An initial digging to remove weeds and stones would probably be necessary - the stones are useful for making paths and drains.
 Harrowing or raking produce the surface tilth.

 Biodynamic gardeners use lots of compost and some special Preparations to care for their soil to maintain its vitality.